-Any UK business can apply for a sponsor licence provided they meet the Home Office eligibility criteria.
-That means sponsor licence applications are not restricted to specified industry sectors or to companies with a minimum level of turnover or an established trading history.
+Any UK business can apply for a sponsor licence.
+Applications are not restricted to industry sectors or to companies with a minimum level of turnover or an established trading history.

-The eligibility criteria for a UK business to apply for a Tier 2 sponsor licence are that:
+The eligibility criteria for a UK business to apply for a sponsor licence are:

-- The employment offered to overseas workers is genuine work in accordance with visa skill levels and rates of pay.
+- The employment offered to overseas workers is genuine work that meets visa requirements

-- The company has appropriate HR procedures and recruitment practices in place to comply with the law on illegal working and with sponsor licence management duties.
-(If you do not have the HR resources, you can employ a sponsor licence management service to undertake the management of the sponsor licence for you).
+- The company has appropriate HR procedures and recruitment practices in place to comply with the law on illegal working and with their sponsor licence management duties

-How to apply for a sponsor licence to sponsor skilled worker visa applicants
+Applying for a licence to sponsor skilled worker visa applicants

 The Home Office has produced guidance for sponsors on applying for a sponsor licence.
-The sponsor licence application is submitted online but your business will have to submit supporting documents by e-mail or post within five days of the online application.
-The paperwork needed to support the application depends on the nature of your business.
+The licence application is submitted online but your business must send supporting documents by e-mail or post.
+The paperwork needed depends on the nature of your business.
 Detailed guidance is contained in Appendix A to the sponsor guidance.

-- Explain why your business is applying for a sponsor licence.
+- Why your business is applying for a sponsor licence

-- Explain the sector your business operates in.
+- The sector your business operates in and the opening hours

-- Provide information about the jobs your business intends to recruit skilled migrant workers to fill.
-This information needs to include the job title and occupation code, the job description, duties, where the job fits in terms of the hierarchy chart, minimum salary that would be offered if the business was immediately recruiting to fill the vacancy and the type of skill, experience and qualifications required to secure the employment.
+- The jobs your business intends to recruit skilled migrant workers to fill.
+This information needs to include the job title, occupation code, job description, duties, the minimum salary that would be offered if the business was immediately recruiting to fill the vacancy and the type of skill, experience and qualifications required

-- Provide information about current job vacancies where your business would be looking to recruit a skilled migrant worker.
-If a suitable recruit or recruits have already been identified, information needs to be given about the recruitment process (copies of advertisements placed to recruit for the job and details of any applicants and why they were not suitable for the job need to be supplied).
-If a skilled migrant worker who requires a skilled worker visa to take up the employment has already been identified then detailed information needs to be provided including their full name, date of birth, nationality, current immigration status, job title and duties.
+- Current job vacancies where your business is looking to recruit a skilled migrant worker.
+If a suitable recruit or recruits have already been identified then detailed information needs to be provided including their full name, date of birth, nationality, current immigration status, job title and duties

 The process from sponsor licence to recruitment